 The Investment Opportunity

 We are offering a concrete, local and sustainable way to address the social and economic problems in West Oakland.
 This is not a donation.
 This is not a Wall Street investment.
-This is a real local investment in which residents of California, of diverse economic backgrounds, can buy shares in our company and become Founding Shareholders in our mission to create healthier and more connected community.
+This is a real local investment in which residents of California, of all economic backgrounds, can buy shares in our company and become Founding Shareholders in our mission to create healthier and more connected community.

 Read our Offering Memorandum for more information about this investment opportunity.
 Click here to learn how to buy shares and become a Shareholder.
+Low transaction costs are essential for anyone who buys and sells stocks frequently.
+Make the appropriate depot-vergleich to determine the most cost-effective depot for your investment.

 The Problem: An Underserved Community